Macklowe vs. Macklowe

 “I am not a French kept girlfriend,” Landeau, president of the French Friends of the Israel Museum, told the outlet.

-But as a developer with several ongoing projects, Harry’s net worth — now in jeopardy of being halved — are very much tied to his loan covenants.
+But as a developer with several ongoing projects, Harry’s liquidity along with his net worth — which is now in jeopardy of being halved — are very much tied to his loan covenants.
 And those in the business are closely watching to see how it all unfolds.

 On June 7, Bloomberg reported that JPMorgan agreed to lend Harry $850 million to move forward with 1 Wall, a coup in a tight construction lending market.
 Days later, his divorce hit Page Six.